-Thus, if we choose as time-variable the imaginary variable $\sqrt{-1}$ et instead of the real quantity t, we can regard the space-time contintium - accordance with the special theory of relativity - as a ", Euclidean " four-dimensional continuum, a result which follows from the considerations of the preceding section.
+Thus, if we choose as time-variable the imaginary variable $\sqrt{-1}$ ct instead of the real quantity t, we can regard the space-time continuum-in accordance with the special theory of relativity-as a "Euclidean" four-dimensional continuum, a result which follows from the considerations of the preceding section.

-1) Cf. Appendixes I and II.
+1 Cf. Appendices 1 and 2.
 The relations which are derived there for the coordinates themselves are valid also for co-ordinate differences, and thus also for co-ordinate differentials (indefinitely small differences).